This page tells you about recent information added to our patient information pages. There is information about

 We also added results to the following trials

-- A study looking at emergency hospital admissions for people with lung cancer and other lung conditions (EURECA)
+- A study looking at a new injection for PET-CT scans for people with advanced cancer of the head and neck

-- A trial looking at dabrafenib, trametinib and vemurafenib for melanoma
+- A trial looking at chemotherapy for people with rectal cancer (Copernicus)

-- A trial looking at carboplatin, gemcitabine and vandetanib for advanced transitional cell cancer that has spread (TOUCAN)
+- A trial looking at tasquinimod for prostate cancer that has continued to grow despite hormone treatment

 We are able to answer your questions about cancer.
 You can ring Cancer Research UK's team of experienced cancer information nurses on freephone 0808 800 4040.
 Or you can send them a question about cancer by using our question form.
 Please note, we can't answer enquiries from overseas.